 One night Tamsin’s comb is ruined.
 She searches gran’s drawer for a spare and finds a silver fish-like comb.
 When she starts combing her hair, the comb seems to have a strange effect on her.
 She combs her hair all evening, and she seems to hear a sweet voice calling to her.
 She also has a strange, calming feeling, as if she is floating on water.
 This starts a habit of combing her hair continuously with the comb while feeling those strange effects.
 But gran is not impressed to find Tamsin combing her hair all evening.
 She calls it vanity and threatens to cut Tamsin’s hair off.
 But the comb starts inciting Tamsin to go against her gran.
 She starts wearing some fashionable clothes with the help of her friends.
 They also help her to have a go at swimming but gran stops her, screaming about her asthma problem, and drags her out in front of her friends.

 Still, the attempt has Tamsin wondering if she really has a problem with chlorine.
 Then a new teacher insists on pupils producing doctor’s certificates if they are to be excused swimming.
-But gran will not even take Tamsin to the doctor to get one.
-Rather, she would keep Tamsin at home on swimming days, even though it is illegal and gran could get in trouble.
+Tamsin hopes this will settle the matter once and for all, but gran refuses to take her to the doctor to a certificate.
+Instead, she’s going to keep Tamsin at home on swimming days although it is illegal and gran could get in trouble.
 But the comb encourages Tamsin to swim, and she starts doing so in secret at school with the help of her friend Ellen.
 And when she does, she finds she is a natural swimmer and there is no reaction to the chlorine.

 There is another scene when gran catches Tamsin combing her hair.
 This time she almost cuts Tamsin’s hair off for real.
 But Dad, who has returned from the sea, intervenes.
 He says, “Oh Mother, I realise why you tried to do it, but cutting off her lovely hair is going too far!”
 But he will not tell Tamsin what he meant by knowing the reason for gran’s actions.
 This deepens the mystery that Tamsin is now more determined to solve.